Philip38-hub/eventvex/README.md

 ### 🔐 Secure Blockchain Transactions

-- Powered by Avalanche, enabling fast, transparent, and cost-efficient ticket purchases and resales.
+- Powered by Base, enabling fast, transparent, and cost-efficient ticket purchases and resales.
 - Immutable transaction records provide peace of mind for buyers and sellers.

 ### 🔄 Resale Marketplace